Published June 12, 2019 | Updated August 19, 2020

-Supporting new revenues requires more than the will to achieve more.
+Now more than ever, strengthening sales and capturing new opportunities requires more than determination and stamina.
 It requires capital.
 Cash reserves are a precious commodity when starting or expanding new customer engagement because upfront expenses outpace how quickly you can collect on new revenues early in the relationship.
-One of these upfront expenses is often equipment.

-How can a businessowner develop a long-term plan to “gear up” for growth and scale their business with confidence?
-When you examine your history with equipment finance, you may find that you haven’t included it as a proactive and central tool for acting on your growth plans.
+How can a business owner develop a long-term plan to gear up for opportunity and scale their business with confidence, especially in times like these?
+When you examine your history with equipment finance, you may find that you haven’t included it as a proactive and central tool for acting on your business strategies.
 But it can be.

 For businesses with revenue-producing equipment connected to a contract:

-New location revenues rarely come with a guaranteed arrival time.
-It can take months to build up your brand in a new geography, and the revenues might trickle for a while before the anticipated flood.
-But your new facility expansion costs wait for no one.
+Revenues from a new opportunity can take time to reach a profitable level.
+It can take months to build up your brand in a new market, and the revenues might trickle for a while before the anticipated flood.
+But your expansion costs arrive starting on day one.
 From IT to fleet vehicles, upfront expenses can have a damaging impact on cash reserves unless equipment finance is built into the strategy from the outset.
-By working with a lender that understands the whole situation, you might be able to deploy a “step up” payment structure with minimal payments for the first few months while you’re building new customers in the new location.
-This is just one of the potential equipment finance structures that might help businessowners more easily manage cash flows and preserve cash while waiting on revenues from geographic expansion.
+By working with a lender that understands the whole situation, you might be able to deploy a “step-up” payment structure with minimal payments for the first few months while you’re building new customers.
+This is just one of the potential equipment finance structures that might help business owners more easily manage cash flows and preserve cash while waiting on revenues from expansion into new opportunities.

-Using equipment finance as a proactive tool to facilitate growth is more than making your current situation more affordable.
-It’s a model you can use for future growth initiatives.
-Building in the monthly payment structure into your forecast models for new contracts or locations can help you enter into growth opportunities more predictably and with greater confidence.
+Using equipment finance as a proactive tool to facilitate revenues is more than making your current situation more affordable.
+It’s a model you can use for future strategic initiatives, regardless of the economic environment.
+Building in the monthly payment structure into your forecast models can help you enter into new opportunities more predictably and with greater confidence.

-At LEAF, we make equipment more affordable and solve real problems, like giving you a model to grow your company with confidence.
+At LEAF, we make equipment more affordable and solve real problems, like giving you a model to pursue expanded revenue streams with confidence.